The Basics of Webhooks

 Common Parameters / Data sent via Webhooks

-All webhooks will have common parameters or data that is sent across for every event being triggered.
+All webhooks have common parameters or data that is sent across for every event being triggered.
 These parameters include:

 - Event type (open, click, delivered etc.)